 Now, I remember when I started blogging, at times it felt like a chore.
 At times when I was podcasting it felt like a chore.
 I thought, who am I going to talk to?
 Who am I going to interview?
 What am I going to say?
 At times it got too much and I realised I actually want to be creating online courses at the moment and sharing some of my knowledge there and creating another component to this body of work.

-So I consciously said no to the Podcast and I put a full stop on that after three years and 150 episodes, I can always take it back up later but that gave me the head space and the room to embrace the online courses and create those.
-So yeah, don’t make a prison for yourself, keep in mind, if you say yes to something, you’re also saying no to something else to help give you that balance of what you’re deciding to go, which path you’re deciding to go down.
+So I consciously said no to the podcast and I put a full stop on that after three years and 150 episodes, I can always take it back up later but that gave me the head space and the room to embrace the online courses and create those.
+Don’t make a prison for yourself, keep in mind, if you say yes to something, you’re also saying no to something else to help give you that balance of what you’re deciding to go, which path you’re deciding to go down.

 All right, hope that helps, that’s likely to be the last video for this run, I suspect it’s going to get pretty dark soon.
 All right, see you.